prp-e/crypto-ai-platforms/README.md

 - If you own the project, providng a little bit of information in your pull-request about the history of your project would be helpful.

 ### Contribution Guide

+1. Fork this repository
+2. Create a new branch with `git checkout -b my-awesome-contribution`
+3. Add the platform or service with provided template below
+4. Make your pull request!